Support Following the Shogun フロントページへ戻る

 The castle's original main entrance — massive turret bases and masugata traces

-The Otemon Gate Ruins mark the site of Kanazawa Castle’s principal gate and the starting point of one of the largest masugata gate complexes.
-Under Maeda Toshiie it was shifted to the “Osaka-guchi.”
+The Otemon Gate Ruins mark the site of Kanazawa Castle's principal gate and the starting point of one of the largest masugata gate complexes.
+Under Sakuma Morimasa the castle's main gate had been at Nishi-cho-guchi (today's Kuromon); after Maeda Toshiie entered in 1583, the main gate was moved here, to the "Ozaka-guchi."
 Today, no buildings remain; what you see are stone walls and turret platforms.

 • Masugata defensive layout: The angled, non-straight approach reveals the ingenuity of the defense plan